MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Conclusion

 \section{Conclusion}

-In this work, we present MeDUET, a unified pretraining framework for 3D medical imaging that learns identifiable content-style factors within a VAE latent space and transfers seamlessly to both generative and analytical tasks.
+In this work, we present MeDUET, a unified pretraining framework for 3D medical imaging that learns empirically disentangled content-style factors within a VAE latent space and transfers seamlessly to both generative and analysis tasks.
 Our design explicitly enforces disentanglement so that content governs anatomical structure while style captures domain attributes.
-Extensive experiments demonstrate that MeDUET achieves superior performance for versatile synthesis and analysis applications.
-By unleashing the potential of SSL for both medical image generation and understanding, we believe MeDUET provides valuable insights that can guide future research on pretraining strategies for 3D medical imaging. {
+Extensive experiments demonstrate that MeDUET supports diverse synthesis and analysis applications, achieving strong synthesis performance and competitive or superior analysis performance across diverse medical benchmarks.
+By unleashing the potential of SSL for both medical image generation and understanding, we believe MeDUET provides valuable insights that can guide future research on pretraining strategies for 3D medical imaging.